 But while your policy protects your home from a variety of things, it doesn’t provide total coverage.
 That's why insurance companies offer different coverage options to pay for damage to your home from sources not covered in your homeowner’s insurance policy.

-Water damage to your home can be confusing when it comes to what is and isn’t covered by your homeowner’s insurance policy.
 In some instances, your regular insurance will cover any water damage, while in others it won’t, requiring separate coverage.
 The difference between the various kinds of water damage comes down to the source of where the water comes from.

 Backup: A backup is when water accumulates in an area in your home due to a stoppage in the flow.
 The blockage causes the water to backup and flow back the other way.
 A common causes of water backup is a collapsed drainage pipe.